Limits on Using Copyright Material for Teaching

-Podcasts can be downloaded under the Part VA licence if they were originally 'born' as broadcasts, e.g. Andrew Denton's Enough Rope was originally broadcast on the ABC.
+Podcasts can be downloaded under the statutory license for educational purposes if they were originally 'born' as broadcasts, e.g. Andrew Denton's Enough Rope was originally broadcast on the ABC.
 It is recommended that you link to podcasts when possible.
-Podcasts and webcasts that are 'online only' and have not been broadcast 'free-to-air' are not included under the Part VA licence and should only be linked to.
+Podcasts and webcasts that are 'online only' and have not been broadcast 'free-to-air' are not included under the statutory license for educational purposes and should only be linked to.

 Podcasts and webcasts that were originally broadcast overseas can be copied - if the country of origin has signed the Rome Convention.
 Many countries, such as the United States, New Zealand, China, Hong Kong and Singapore, are not signatories.
 Podcasts from these countries can still be linked to.